 Introduction

 Upper montane treeless meadows - balds - host high proportion of endemic species, panoramic views of the landscape, and high ecotourism value (Gersmehl 1970, Murdock 1986, Hamel and Somers 1990).
 Balds are important for the ecosystem services they provide; provisioning services, soil erosion protection, carbon sequestration, water flow regulation, pest control, pollination, habitat for migratory species, gene pool protection, and cultural services for recreation and art (Tokarczyk 2017).
 Many balds are present above 1,400 meters in elevation and occur in the Southern Blue Ridge Physiographic Province, while any bald can exist on a rock outcrop above 1,200 meters in elevation (Gersmehl 1970).
-Balds are distributed along the Southern Appalachian mountain range through Virginia and globally with sites in Poland, Siberia, Ukraine, and Australia (Tokarczyk 2017).
+Balds are distributed along the southern Appalachian Mountain range through Virginia and globally with sites in Poland, Siberia, Ukraine, and Australia (Tokarczyk 2017).
 Balds can be further divided into subtypes of grass, dominated by dense herbaceous vegetation and the presence of various forbs - or heath balds dominated by evergreen ericaceous shrubs in rocky soils.
 Grass balds along the Southern Appalachian mountains are dominated by Mountain Oatgrass (Danthonia compressa) and Carex spp. with various forbs present, such as Roan mountain goldenrod (Solidago roanensis), three-toothed cinquefoil (Sibbaldiopsis tridentata) and false bugbane (Trautvetteria caroliniensis) (Fleming et al. 2001, NCNHP n.d.).
-These meadows are often surrounded by forests of red spruce (Picea rubens), Fraser fir (Avies fraseri), beech (Fagus grandifolia), and yellow birch (Betula alleghaniensis) (Stokes and Horton 2022).
+These meadows are often surrounded by forests of red spruce (Picea rubens), Fraser fir (Abies fraseri), beech (Fagus grandifolia), and yellow birch (Betula alleghaniensis) (Stokes and Horton 2022).
 Balds have been in global decline due to encroachment of the surrounding forests and woody vegetation.
 This decline of balds represents a widespread conservation and ecological restoration concern as the loss of one bald represents the loss of an entire ecosystem otherwise unrepresented on the landscape (Copenheaver et al. 2009).

 The United States Forest Service (USFS) acquired some of the Southern Appalachian bald lands in the late 1920s after which active management and general recreation ceased (Lindsay and Bratton 1979).
 This led to shrub succession in the late 1930s and a management problem in the 1950s (Lindsay and Bratton 1979, Lindsay and Bratton 1980).
 Following management cessation, the range of grass balds along the Southern Appalachian Mountains has shifted since the study by Murdock (1986), who had surveyed round balds in the 1980s.
-A repeated survey of the balds of Carver’s Gap in 2020 by Stokes and Horton (2022) examined the first 3.36 km of Round bald, Grassy ridge bald, and Jane bald.
+A repeated survey of the balds of Carver’s Gap in 2020 by Stokes and Horton (2022) examined the vegetation of Round bald, Jane bald, and parts of Grassy Ridge Bald.
 The cover of Rubus allegheniensis and Rubus canadensis (Rubus), two primary native invasive species are still present in dense patches on the balds and in the undergrowth across the balds.
 Appropriate management regime is uncertain considering uncertainty over original management regime and effects on endemic flora.
-Some balds were cleared by Native people for hunting, pasturing livestock, and home and land use or by European settlers for timber and pasturing livestock in the spring and summer seasons (Lindsay and Bratton 1979) - anthropogenic origin.
-Other balds were driven by a climate-herbivore change in the landscape, making it a natural ecosystem.
+Some balds were cleared by Native Americans for hunting, pasturing livestock, and home and land use or by European settlers for timber and pasturing livestock in the spring and summer seasons (Lindsay and Bratton 1979) Other balds were driven by a climate-herbivore change in the landscape, making it a natural ecosystem.
 This climate-herbivore change was caused by Pleistocene glaciation opening patches in the timberline that were subsequently grazed on by large herbivores and megafauna to maintain the open state (Weigl and Knowles 1995, 2014).